elgentos/magento2-cypress-testing-suite/README.md

 - Avoid creating [aliases](https://docs.cypress.io/guides/core-concepts/variables-and-aliases#Aliases) that are only used once
 - Use `cy.get()` as much as possible, only use `cy.contains()` in specific cases - try to avoid it
 - Do not write assertions in page objects, move those to the spec files.
 Red flag; `should()` in a page object
+- Every test (an `it()` function) has to be able to run stand-alone; it should not depend on any other test.
+You can test this by add `.only` (see [Cypress docs](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Excluding-and-Including-Tests)).